 Writing a Proposal

-Before meeting with your faculty advisors:
+Before meeting with your faculty advisers:

 - Compile a list of coursework you have completed thus far, and your grades in each course.
 (You may find it helpful to print your academic history from student ACCESS for your personal use.)